 Universal Fit, Rear Position, Berlin Eye Leaf Spring Eye Type, 175 lbs.
 Spring Rate

-Hyperco Composite Leaf Springs are significantly lighter than steel, retain their design arch, and provide more side bite off the corner.
+This Hyperco Composite Leaf Spring is significantly lighter than steel, retain their design arch, and provide more side bite off the corner.
 The Hyperco CLS is truly a cost effective, high performance alternative to steel.
-It allows teams running leaf springs to be consistent night after night without having to constantly measure, monitor and change their springs for loss of arch/sagging.
+It allows teams running leaf springs to be consistent night after night without having to constantly measure, monitor and change their spring for loss of arch/sagging.
 The initial cost is a value based on the incredible service life.
 Leave the steel on the street, hook up with the Hyperco CLS performance advantage.

 - On average 70% lighter than steel